Get started with Power Apps

 Select the bell icon to see notifications.
 Notifications are stored in the notification center until you dismiss them or when they expire.

-Select the gear icon to perform tasks such as connecting to data sources, identifying your Power Apps license or licenses, and opening the page where you can perform administrative tasks.
+Select the gear icon to perform tasks such as connecting to data sources, identify your Power Apps license or licenses, and open the page where you can perform administrative tasks.

 Admin center: Opens another windows and goes to the Power Platform admin center.